cscart/docs/en/user_guide/orders/actions_on_orders/notifications.rst

 #.
 Run this script by opening the following link: *http://www.your_domain.com/your_cscart_directory/mail.php*.

-   Make sure to replace *your_domain.com* with the name of your domain, and *your_cscart_directory* with the name of the directory where CS-Cart is installed on your server as seen from the Web (if applicable).
+   Replace *your_domain.com* with the name of your domain, and *your_cscart_directory* with the name of the directory where CS-Cart is installed on your server as seen from the Web (if applicable).
 For example:

-   * http://example.com/mail.php (if your store is available directly at http://example.com)
+   * *http://example.com/mail.php* (if your store is available directly at *http://example.com*)

-   * http://example.com/store/mail.php (if your store is available at http://example.com/store)
+   * *http://example.com/store/mail.php* (if your store is available at *http://example.com/store*)

-   The test script will attempt to send an e-mail from the *order@domain.com* to *your_email@domain.com*.
+   The script will attempt to send an e-mail from the *order@domain.com* to *your_email@domain.com*.

 #.
 Check the results.

    * If you see **1** as a result of running the script, it means that the e-mail was sent properly, and the standard ``mail`` PHP function works correctly on your server.
-If the letter wasn't received, here are some possible reasons for that:
+If the email wasn't received, please contact your mail server administrator to determine the cause of the problem and solve it.
+Here are some possible causes:

      * The recipient's address is incorrect.

      * The recipient's inbox is full.

-     * The recipient hasn't entered checked the inbox in the last 3 months.
+     * The recipient hasn't checked the inbox in the last 3 months.

      * The message size exceeded the fixed maximum message size that was defined on the server.